Sleep Debt: How It Accumulates, What It Costs, and Whether You Can Recover

 - Metabolic function (glucose tolerance, insulin sensitivity, appetite hormones)

-- Immune competence (antibody response, NK cell activity)
+- Immune competence (antibody response, natural killer cell activity)

-- Cardiovascular risk (blood pressure, heart rate variability)
+- Cardiovascular markers (blood pressure, heart rate variability)

 The Physiology of Sleep Debt